manishjanky/nagp-micro-frontend/README.md

 - `payment` micro front end on port: `4202` => `http://localhost:4202`

 ### Communication bewtween micro-front ends
-The `MfeBridgeService` faciliates the communication between `insurance` and `payments` micro-front ends..
+The `MfeBridgeService` localted at `libs/shared/src/services/bridge.service.ts` faciliates the communication between `insurance` and `payments` micro-front ends..
 The insurance MFE initiates a payemnt request and the payments MFE takes that request and handels the payemnt.

 ### OWASP Top 10